ryanheise/audio_service/README.md

 ### Background code

-The `_backgroundTaskEntrypoint` function that you passed into `AudioService.start` must be a top-level or static function, and it will be the first function to be called as soon as the background isolate is started.
+The `_backgroundTaskEntrypoint` function that you passed into `AudioService.start` must be a top-level function, and it will be the first function to be called as soon as the background isolate is started.
 It should contain a single line of code that creates your background audio task:

 ```dart
 void myBackgroundTaskEntrypoint() {